klehmann/domino-jna/README.md

 # Domino JNA
-Crossplatform access to IBM Notes/Domino C API methods from Java
+Cross-platform access to IBM Notes/Domino C API methods from Java

 ## Features
 The project provides functionality that is not available in the classic Java API of IBM Notes/Domino or that is poorly implemented, for example: